CodeChain-io/codechain-miner/README.md

 ## Build

-CodeChain miner is written in rust.
-We recommend setting up build environment with [rustup](https://rustup.rs/).
+CodeChain miner is written in Rust.
+We recommend setting up a build environment with [rustup](https://rustup.rs/).

-To build executable in release mode, run following command.
+To build an executable in release mode, run the following command.
 ```
 cargo build --release
 ```

-Resulting binary file can be found at `target/release/codechain-miner`.
+The resulting binary file can be found at `target/release/codechain-miner`.

 ## Usage

 CodeChain miner can switch between multiple mining algorithms with command line option.
-To run miner with specific algorithm, run:
+To run miner with a specific algorithm, run:
 ```
 codechain-miner ALGORITHM [OPTIONS]
 ```